peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number with the same value as this object but with the exponent changed.
+* An arbitrary-precision decimal number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.

 ### Reduce
     public EDecimal Reduce​(EContext ctx)